 ingress:

-An example for MiniKube would be as follows.
+An example for a local deployment on MiniKube would be as follows.

 apiVersion: k8s.ai.vespa/v1